rust-lang/rust-forge/src/triagebot/transfer.md

 **IMPORTANT: There will be no visual indication that the issue is being transferred.** Due to GitHub API limitations, you will not see any activity. **You must reload the page** to view the issue in its new location.
 It may take a few moments for GitHub to transfer all the data.

 **WARNING:** Transferring is a partially destructive command.
-For example, labels and milestones that don't exist in the target repository will be removed.
+For example, labels and milestones that don't exist in the target repository will be removed from the issue.

 The transfer command is limited to team members of the rust-lang org, and transfers can only happen to repositories in the rust-lang org.